laholmes/fin-tools/README.md

 expected excess returns of a benchmark portfolio, above the risk free rate

-## measures of risk-adjusted return based on value at risk

 ### excess_var(er, returns, rf, alpha) ->
 excess return on value at risk discounts the excess return of the portfolio above the risk-free rate by the value at risk of the portfolio